Carrot Puree Recipe (Stage 1)

 How to Make Carrot Puree

-Once you make this for your baby, you will surely be making it more often!
+Once you make this for your baby, you will surely be having Carrot Puree for feeding time more often!

 Ingredient